pavuzu/technical-interview-questions/docs/dotNet.md

 }
 ```

-In this example, the `DoWork` method is executed in a separate thread created by the `Thread` class.
-The `Start` method is called to start the execution of the thread.
-The main thread continues its own work while the worker thread is running.
-The `Join` method is used to wait for the worker thread to complete before the main thread continues.

 ### What is Race condition?

 A race condition is a situation that occurs when two or more threads or processes access shared data or resources concurrently, and the final outcome depends on the relative timing of their execution.
 In other words, the behavior of the program becomes unpredictable because the order of execution of instructions is not guaranteed.